Diontae Johnson Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Johnson's 47.6 receiving yards per game in his five matchups against the Ravens are 22.9 fewer than his over/under for Sunday's game.
+- In his five matchups against the Ravens, Johnson's 47.6 receiving yards average is 24.9 less than his over/under for Sunday's game (72.5).

-- In five matchups with the Ravens, Johnson has had a TD catch once (including multiple scores in that game).
+- In five matchups versus the Ravens, Johnson has had a touchdown catch once (including multiple scores in that game).

-- The Ravens are conceding 296.4 passing yards per game this season, the NFL's worst pass defense.

-- The Ravens have allowed 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Browns, Johnson caught eight passes for 31 yards and scored one touchdown while being targeted 15 times.

-- Over his last three outings, Johnson's 19 grabs have turned into 120 yards (40.0 ypg) and two touchdowns.
-He's been targeted 29 times.
+- In his last three games, Johnson's 19 grabs (on 29 targets) have led to 120 receiving yards (40.0 per game) and two touchdowns.

 Johnson's Pittsburgh Teammates